-What you need to know before, during and after gastric bypass surgery.
+What you need to know before, during and after bariatric surgery.

 Prior to surgery you will be required to attend support group meetings and start making lifestyle changes.
 These changes include the types of food you eat, the way you eat and adding exercise to your routine.
 These changes will help you get healthier before surgery and assist in easing the transition from before-surgery to after-surgery lifestyle habits.

 You will meet with the members of the St. Luke's Bariatric Services Team for all your education needs.
 Your education session will start with your surgeon, but you will meet with the entire team to learn about diet, exercise, vitamins and minerals, lifestyle changes, your hospital stay, and signs and symptoms of possible complications.

 In the evening on the business day prior to your surgery, you will receive a phone call telling you when to arrive for your bariatric or weight loss surgery.
 Be sure to follow any instructions from your surgeon or physician about what medications you should take if any.

 Make sure you follow your surgeon's diet advice for the days leading up to surgery and that you have nothing by mouth after midnight the night before surgery.
 It will be important for you to shower the evening before and the morning of your surgery to help in the prevention of infection.

 On the day of your surgery, you will first come to the Same-Day Surgery Unit, where you will be prepared for your surgery.

 After surgery, you will spend a short time in the Post-Anesthesia Care Unit (PACU).
 When you are awake, you will be transferred to a nursing unit where nurses and aides have been specially trained to care for your needs.